Orgjvr/SyntrekWifi/README.md

 Now SkySafari 5 will be able to connect to the telescope.

 ### IOS
 Until someone come around and create this section, you will be on your own.
 Sorry.

 PS: Get a Android phone or table and dedicate it to the telescope :p

+### Linux
+I planned on controlling the telescope from my Linux laptop, but the Android control is working so nicely, that I am not sure whether I will investigate this anymore.
+Please let me know if you want to do a writeup for this.

+### Windows
+Until someone come around and create this section, you will be on your own.
+Sorry.

 ## To do
 - Create a small case